ms-fadaei/async-tasks-runner/README.md

 ```

 #### reset the runner
-When the running process is done (`fulfilled` or `rejected`), you can reset the runner to add or remove tasks or run it again.
+Reset the runner when the running process is done (`fulfilled` or `rejected`). you can reset the runner to add or remove tasks or run it again.

 ```js
 pipelineTasks.reset();